 - For all sabbatical-eligible faculty, outside activities conducted during a sabbatical are presumed not to substantially interfere with an employee’s duties to the University if they are included as part of sabbatical plan approved by the Provost.

-- OUTSIDE ACTIVITIES
+IV.
+OUTSIDE ACTIVITIES

 Some outside activities can be conducted without prior approval, while other outside activities require approval before an employee can engage in the outside activity because of the risk that the outside activity might present a conflict of interest and may need to be actively managed.
 The President or designee(s) is charged with deciding whether outside activities constitute a conflict of interest and need to be actively managed.